FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*

+Instead of the tinkerbelle tool, I opted to use Philips Hue smart lighting that I have in my apartment.
+The lighting provides all the functionality needed (blinking, fading/brightening, color changes, etc) to simulate the idea.

 ## Part D. Wizard the device